afsc-assessments/ebswp_2023/doc/EBSpollock.md

 the $B_{MSY}$ value of 2,187,000 t.

-This would put the stock in Tier 3b and below 2,187,000 t. xxxUnder Amendment 56, this stock has qualified under Tier 1 and the harmonic mean value is considered a risk-averse policy since reliable estimates of $F_{MSY}$ and its pdf are available (Thompson 1996).
+This would put the stock in Tier 3b and below 2,187,000 t.
+Under Amendment 56, this stock has qualified under Tier 1 and the harmonic mean value is considered a risk-averse policy since reliable estimates of $F_{MSY}$ and its pdf are available (Thompson 1996).
 The exploitation- rate type value that corresponds to the $F_{MSY}$ level was